safesoftware/FMETraining/ServerAuthoring2DataHandling/Exercise2.md

 ---

-For the exercises in this chapter, you are a technical analyst in the GIS department of your local city.

-You have already (Exercise 4) created a workspace to carry out a translation, and published it to FME Server; both with data and using data uploaded temporarily.
+You have already (Exercise 2.1) created a workspace to carry out a translation, and published it to FME Server; both with data and using data uploaded temporarily.

 However, such data management tools are not particularly suited to a long term project, so the task here is to upgrade the workspaces to use datasets stored in a Resources folder.
 There we can store source data and write destination data.